adkinsnm/Hotel-Demand-Forecasting/README.md

 * Requires no manual feature engineering

-*TimeGPT cross-validation:*
+4. Deep Learning Models — (NeuralForecast)

+* `AutoNBEATS`

+A deep learning model based on fully connected neural networks that uses backward and forward stacks to model trend, seasonality, and overall generic patterns.
+One of the reasons it would be used is because it learns patterns and trends directly from the data without any manipulation needing to take place.
+Along with this, it's best for medium to long-term horizons, which is what we were dealing with in this scenario.

-* nixtla_client.cross_validation(..., n_windows=5)
+* `AutoNHITS`

+This was actually a successor to the `NBEATS` model and is meant to be an improvement on it.
+It's widely considered to be one of the more accurate models at forecasting, and has placed very high in competitions in that field.
+The improvements were to its ability forecast from longer horizons than `NBEATS`.

-Evaluation showed TimeGPT consistently achieved the lowest MAE and RMSE for the majority of hotels.
+### Evaluation showed `TimeGPT` consistently achieved the lowest MAE and RMSE for the majority of hotels.

-Model Comparison & Selection
+**Model Comparison & Selection**
 Metrics:

-* ME
+* `ME`

-* RMSE
+* `RMSE`

-* MAPE (used in original evaluation, but realized it may be misleading)
+* `MAPE` (used in original evaluation, but realized it may be misleading)

 *Counted “wins”*

 For each hotel and each metric, the model with the lowest error was recorded.
-TimeGPT won most hotels across both RMSE and MAE.
+TimeGPT won most hotels across both `RMSE` and `MAE`.

 Final Selected Model: `TimeGPT`